rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

    this</a> about
    <a target="_blank" href="https://github.com/mraible/jhipster4-demo/">
    github.com/mraible/jhipster4-demo</a>

-   The sample entity diagram models a Job History database with reference codes for Language and Departments with a Location consisting of Country, Region.
+   The sample entity diagram models a database containing Job History with reference to Language and Departments with a Location consisting of Country, Region.

    ![code-generation-jhipster-589x575-71kb](https://user-images.githubusercontent.com/300046/27988589-6a003126-63e2-11e7-9aa6-44e99ce86dbe.png)